solid/odi-governance/README.md

 **Selection process**

 With the exception of the roles specified and linked to particular groups / chapters / funders all other roles will be recruited through an open process.
 Tim, ODI and the chairs (W3C Working Group and Solid Community Group) will run the selection process.
-There may be the option to offer some financial support for a member but the general rule is that these roles are voluntary.
+There may be the option to offer some financial support for a member, but the general rule is that these roles are voluntary.

 Please note that where possible there should only be one representative from organisations outside of the chairs and Tim.

 **Meetings**

 There will be four meetings per year.
 Three half day meetings (3 hours) will be online and the fourth meeting will be in person, full day focusing on strategy.
 Initially once we establish the Advisory Committee we will have an in person meeting for a full day of orientation.
 In person meetings will be subject to available funding.

 **Solid Operations Advisory Group (formerly Solid team)**